dfsnow/travel-time-matrices/input/2010/scripts/README.md

 ## Scripts

 The scripts in this directory were used to generate the resources included in this repository (for tracts and ZCTAs).
-Scripts 01-03 do not need to be run and are only included for the sake of reproducibility.
-Script 04 can be run manually to download the latest GTFS feeds.
-This is necessary for transit/multi-modal routing.
+They do not need to be run and are only included for the sake of reproducibility.

 ### `01_generate_pop_weighted_centroids.R`